 The Douglas County Jail Inmate Roster is an online list of people who are in jail, which includes status, bail amount, and visiting hours.
 Also, you are able to get the same information on anyone who has been arrested or released in the past 24 hours.
 Prisoners are listed in alphabetical order by their last name.
 You will be able to find their inmate information fast if you’ve got their full name, birth date, or inmate ID Number.

 If the inmate you are looking for could possibly be in a different jail you should check our guide to other Minnesota jails: Other Jails in Minnesota

 A mugshot, or jail processing photo, is the picture that the jail takes when you are booked into jail.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your full name and intake number will be on the pictures, and they will be kept on file.

 How To Get Your Mugshot Removed

 Are you trying to have your mugshot removed from the Douglas County Jail site?
 This may not be possible, since your mugshot is a matter of public record.
 You must file a ‘Petition to Expunge’.
 What this means is that the record of your arrest would be sealed, and unavailable to the public.
 Depending on your situation, this may be a longshot.

 For a more in-depth article about removing your mugshot, the many different websites with mugshots, and the websites that offer to remove your mugshot for you: How To Get Your Mugshot Taken Down

 Bail & Bail Bondsmen – How To Get Out of Jail

 Obviously, if you are in jail, your only thought is about when you get out.
 After you’ve gone through the booking process, a bail amount will be decided using the bail schedule or the magistrate will decide it.
 If there is no bail set this might mean that you will either be released, or you are kept in jail until your court date.